SensorsINI/EdgeDRNN/README.md

 - All the source files in the Vivado project are embedded inside the project folder to make sure it runs seemlessly on all machines.
 If you update the source code, please make sure to update the Vivado project accordingly (overwrite source files inside the project folder.
 You can do this simply in Vivado GUI).
 - Before running the functional simulation, make sure to define `SIM_DEBUG` in `hdr_macros.v`.
-- Before synthesizing the code, make sure to undefine `SIM_DEBUG` in `hdr_macros.v`.
+- Before synthesizing the code, make sure to remove the definition of `SIM_DEBUG` in `hdr_macros.v`.
+- Before using Vivado, please install the MiniZed boardfile by following this [guide](https://digilent.com/reference/programmable-logic/guides/installing-vivado-and-sdk).
-- To test EdgeDRNN on MiniZed Board, open Xilinx SDK in Vivado from `File->Launch SDK`.
-Before you connect the MiniZed board to your PC, make sure the [Xilinx Cable Drive](https://digilent.com/reference/programmable-logic/guides/install-cable-drivers) is correctly installed.
-To launch the test programme on MiniZed, in Xilinx SDK, right click the project `edgedrnn_test` and click `Run As->Launch on Hardware (GDB)`.
+- Before you connect the MiniZed board to your PC, make sure the [Xilinx Cable Drive](https://digilent.com/reference/programmable-logic/guides/install-cable-drivers) is correctly installed.
+- To launch the test programme on MiniZed, you need to open Xilinx SDK in Vivado from `File->Launch SDK`.
+- In Xilinx SDK, right click the project `edgedrnn_test` and click `Run As->Launch on Hardware (GDB)`.